RocesV/Chlamytina/README.md

 docker pull rocesv/chlamytina
 ```

 Build the container using the image pulled.
-Because the jbrowse inside the container is running in apache2 server, an empy port from the host (8080) need to be connected to container's 80 port.
+Because the jbrowse inside the container is running in apache2 server, an empty port from the host (8080) need to be connected to container's 80 port.
 In order to
 share data between host and the container it is advisable to define a volume (-v) linking a host directory to /home/rocesv/Documents/Transfer folder.

 ```